Snow squall: Dangers

-Both types of snow squalls are very dangerous for motorists, airplanes, and other travelers; even can be more dangerous than blizzards.
+Both types of snow squalls are very dangerous for motorists, airplanes, and other travelers; some can be more dangerous than blizzards.
 The change in conditions is very sudden, with slippery conditions and abrupt loss of visibility due to whiteouts, which often cause multiple-vehicle collisions.
 In the case of lake-effect snow, heavy amounts of snow can accumulate in short periods of time, possibly causing road closures and paralyzing cities.
 For instance, on January 9, 2015, a localized, heavy snow squall caused a 193-vehicle pile-up on I-94 highway near Galesburg, Michigan.
+On very rare occasions, particularly powerful snow squalls can even become supercells and form tornadoes, even if no lightning or thundersnow is present.